jamescurtin/traefik-proxy/README.md

 By default, this ships with two users (both have the password `insecure`).
 One is a member of a group called `admin`, and the other has no group memberships.
+See the [Exploring](#exploring) section to see how group membership can be used for access control.

 ### Creating a user